Scottish Wildcats: Powerful Hunters and Endangered Animals

 Human persecution has played a large role in the decrease in the wildcat population.
 In the past, Scottish wildcats were often considered to be pests by gamekeepers and farmers and were killed.
 Persecution, habitat destruction, and being hunted for their fur resulted in the elimination of the animals from England and Wales in the 1800s.
 Habitat loss is also a problem in Scotland today.

 Scottish wildcats are now protected animals.
 Hybridization has become a big problem, however.
 The mating of wildcats with domestic ones isn't a new process and has been taking place for a long time, but as the domestic cat population has increased so has the cross breeding.
-The hybrids are fertile and can produce a new generation of cats.
-Diseases transferred from domestic cats have also played a role in reducing wildcat numbers.
-In addition, sometimes the animals reach roads and are killed by vehicles.
+The hybrids are fertile and can produce a new generation.
+Diseases transferred from domestic felines have also played a role in reducing wildcat numbers.
+In addition, the wild animals sometimes reach roads and are killed by vehicles.

 Why Does Hybridization Matter?